taura/parallel-distributed-programming-code/21mnist/README.md

   - `max_pooling.h` -- max pooling
   - `nll_log_softmax.h` -- log softmax + negative log-likelihood

-  (composite layers)
+  (the whole network)

   - `mnist.h` -- the entire MNIST

-The main function in mnist.cc instantiates a MNIST network, which is defined in `mnist.h` It repeats processing training data, occasionally processing validation data.
+* The main function in `mnist.cc` instantiates a MNIST network, which is defined in `mnist.h`
+* It repeats processing training data, occasionally processing test data.

 Each layer defines a class whose name is similar to the file name.  e.g., `convolution.h` defines `Convolution2D` class.

-All classes for primitive and composite layers have two important functions, among others.
+All classes for primitives and the whole network have two important functions, among others.
  * `forward` -- take an input from the previous (downstream) layer and computes its output
  * `backward` -- take a gradient of loss wrt the upstream layer and computes the gradient wrt its input and weights

-In addition, classes that have parameters (convolution, linear and batchnormalization) have another function.
+In addition, classes that have weight parameters (`Convolution2D` and `Linear`) have another function.

- * `update` -- take a learning rate parameter and update its weights, using the gradient computed in the backward phase.
+ * `update` -- update its weights, using the gradient computed in the backward phase.

 **********************************************************************************
 YOUR MAIN JOB WILL BE TO IMPLEMENT A HIGH PERFORMANCE VERSION OF THESE FUNCTIONS.
 **********************************************************************************

-You eventually want to work on all six files (`convolution.h`, `linear.h`, `relu.h`, `dropout.h`, `max_pooling.h`, `nll_log_softmax.h`) but you can work incrementally.
+You will eventually want to work on all six files (`convolution.h`, `linear.h`, `relu.h`, `dropout.h`, `max_pooling.h`, `nll_log_softmax.h`) but you can work incrementally.
 You can make one layer faster while leaving all others intact.
-You can know which functions are taking much time by `-v 2` option.
+You can know which functions are taking much time by `-v 4` option.

 Stepping through the code using gdb (or cuda-gdb)
 --------------------------